 All these factors together set the stage for the market turmoil of 2007.
 Market discipline had been weak as investors in ABS CDOs failed to adequately look through complex CRT structures to the underlying risks of the subprime mortgage market that they were taking on.
 In some cases, investors were too willing to rely solely on credit ratings as a risk assessment tool.
-Originators saw little incentive, financial or reputational, to monitor the quality of subprime mortgage market came under stress due to weakening house prices, investors in ABS CDOs became aware that they were also at risk.
+Originators saw little incentive, financial or reputational, to monitor the quality of subprime mortgages that could be sold so easily into the securitisation market.
+When the subprime mortgage market came under stress due to weakening house prices, investors in ABS CDOs became aware that they were also at risk.